janw4ld/baremetal-k8s/README.md

 ### Create VMs

+1. identify a block of unused IP addresses on the host network to allocate to the cluster and edit `NETWORK_PREFIX` in the [`Vagrantfile`](./Vagrantfile) to use it.

 1. Read, validate and edit the [`Vagrantfile`](./Vagrantfile) to your needs

     you might want to change the following:

     - WORKER_COUNT: the number of worker nodes to create (total node count) = 1 master + WORKER_COUNT
     - cpu count & memory size per node

         ```ruby
         libvirt.cpus = 2
         libvirt.memory = 4096
         ```

         The default config provisions 3 nodes, requiring a total of 6 CPU cores and 12GB of RAM.
 Setting the RAM to 2GB per node works but complex deployments on k8s will run out of memory.

 1. Make sure you're in the root of the repo and run the Vagrantfile